betajippity/betajippity.github.io/_posts/2019-07-30-hyperion-papers.md

     * [Official Publisher's Version](http://doi.org/10.1111/cgf.12674)
     * [Project Page](https://benedikt-bitterli.me/pmems.html)

-    Joint project between Disney Research Studios and Disney Animation.
+    Joint project between DisneyResearch\|Studios and Disney Animation.
 This paper describes an efficient method for importance sampling environment maps.
 This paper was actually derived from the technique Hyperion uses for importance sampling lights with IES profiles, which has been used on all films rendered using Hyperion.

 8. **A Practical and Controllable Hair and Fur Model for Production Path Tracing**